 Before the tours, I earned a degree in linguistics from Stanford University, taught 1st Aid and CPR classes for the American Red Cross, and led rock-climbing, hiking, and cross-country skiing trips.
 I also owned a bakery for two years (which helps explain my love of Swiss pastries) before moving to Switzerland in 1997.
 When not with the tours, I love being a Dad and hanging out with my two young kids.
 I’m also an enthusiastic trail runner, and have competed in a few of the excellent trail races in Switzerland, including the Jungfrau marathon twice.
 I love meeting and walking with new people in beautiful places, and always look forward to meeting others on these tours who share the same love of life and discovery that I do.

 While our main office is in Prescott, Arizona, Jennifer and I currently live in Portland, Oregon, and I travel to Switzerland every summer to lead and organize tours.
-Our daughter Sidney and son Owen are now 9 and 6, and both have spent many happy summers in Mürren.
-I also maintain an online Switzerland travel guide, www.alpinetraveler.com, organize many self-guided tours, and maintain a charitable website, World Neighborhood Fund, which provides easy ways through searches and shopping links to help some of the world’s poorest people.
-You can also check out our Alpinehikers blog.
+Our daughter Sidney and son Owen are now 10 and 6, and both have spent many happy summers in Mürren.
+We also maintain an online Switzerland travel guide, www.alpinetraveler.com, organize trail running tours with our partners at Run the Alps, and organize Arizona and Grand Canyon trips through Rubicon Outdoors.
+Please also check out our Alpinehikers blog, for a variety of thoughts and essays on Switzerland and travel.

 As the founder and owner of Alpinehikers, I am intimately involved in every detail of our tours.
 I am also ultimately concerned with your safety and satisfaction.
 For us, these tours are a labor of love.
 We’ll be there every step of the way with support, encouragement, and (hopefully) interesting facts and stories of the country we’ll be seeing.
 I lead many of our tours personally, and we also have a small group of superb guides who will accompany you on your tour.
 They all bring considerable enthusiasm, professionalism, and a wide variety of knowledge to share with those around them.